kmlawson/japanese-empire-mo3335/seminars.md

 * Saaler, *Pan-Asianism : A Documentary History, 1920-Present* [Library ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=669807)
     * Ch 23 - "Nanjing's Greater Asianism: Wang Jingwei and Zhou Huaren" 209-219
-* Lary, Diana. *The Chinese People at War: Human Suffering and Social Transformation, 1937-1945*
+* rest of Lary, Diana. *The Chinese People at War: Human Suffering and Social Transformation, 1937-1945*
 * Peattie, Mark, Edward J. Drea, and Hans J. Van de Ven. *The Battle for China: Essays on the Military History of the Sino-Japanese War of 1937-1945*.
-* Mitter, Rana.
-China’s War with Japan, 1937-1945: The Struggle for Survival
+* Mitter, Rana. *China’s War with Japan, 1937-1945: The Struggle for Survival* (P)
 * "Breeding the Japanese 'Race'" in Sabine Früstück and Sabine Frühstück, Colonizing Sex: Sexology and Social Control in Modern Japan (University of California Press, 2003), 152-184.
 * John Rabe, *The Good Man of Nanking: The Diaries of John Rabe*, Reprint (Vintage, 2000).
+(P)
 * Chongyi Feng and David S. G. Goodman, eds., *North China at War: The Social Ecology of Revolution, 1937-1945* (Lanham, MD: Rowman & Littlefield Publishers, 2000).
+(P)
+*

 **Preparation:**